-This visit is ideal if you wish to 'drop in' for a quick visit to learn about the history and the worshipping life of the Cathedral, and to coincide with visits to other venues in the city.
-Curriculum links
+This visit is ideal if you wish to 'drop in' for a short visit to learn about the history and worshipping life of the Cathedral, to coincide with visits to other venues/heritage sites in the city.

-- History the Normans, monastic life past and present, aspects of history that are significant to the locality - RE belonging / church (why Christians meet together, types of Christian churches, the impact of the church) - Expressions of belief rituals and practices, sacrament (what happens when someone is baptised?)
+- + History The Normans, monastic life past and present, aspects of history that are significant to the locality. - † R.E.
+Belonging/church (why Christians meet together, types of Christian churches, the impact of the church). - † Expressions of belief Rituals, practices and sacrament.
+What happens when someone is baptised?
 Why do Christians share bread and wine together?
-How symbolic objects help convey meanings in Christian rituals
+How do symbolic objects help convey meanings in Christian rituals?

-- A 'snap shot' view of the Cathedral commencing with a guided discovery trail revealing information about the Benedictine monastic community that used to live at the Cathedral.
-Children will experience the Cloister led by their very own Brother classmate dressed in a scapula - From West to East children are led on a walk from the Great West Door, through the Nave to the Choir and High Altar - They will be given the opportunity to view, question and explore the meaning of special furniture and objects they pass on the way eg font, altar, pulpit, lectern, prayer stalls and misericords, cathedra Bishop's seat, organ, candles, crosses, common symbols, roof bosses, stained glass windows and decoration - They will discover how precious areas in the building, objects / furnishings help Christians to pray and worship, with particular reference to Baptism at the font - There will be opportunities to look at pillars and arches, and to ponder on how and when this great cathedral was built - Children will be invited to pose their own questions about their experience of the building and will be asked about their thoughts, feelings and views - The visit ends with a short time of reflection as a thought / prayer candle is lit (suitable for all faiths / atheists)
+- † A 'snap shot' view of the Cathedral commencing with a guided discovery trail revealing information about the Benedictine monastic community that used to live at the Cathedral.
+Pupils will experience the Cloisters as well - † Children are led on a walk from the Great West Door, through the Nave to the Choir Presbytery and High Altar at the East End. - Pupils will be given the opportunity to view, question and explore the meaning of special furniture and objects they pass along the way (for example the font, altar, pulpit, lectern, prayer stalls, misericords, Bishop's seat, organ, candles, crosses, common symbols, roof bosses, stained glass windows and decorations). - † Children will discover how precious areas in the building, objects and furnishings help Christians to pray and worship, with particular reference to Baptism at the font. - There will be opportunities to look at pillars and arches, and to ponder on how and when this great Cathedral - Pupils will be invited to pose their own questions about their experience of the building and will be asked about their thoughts, feelings and views. - The visit ends with a short time of reflection as a thought/prayer candle is lit (suitable for all faiths or none).